tdeekens/promster/readme.md

 - `http_request_duration_per_percentile_milliseconds`: a Prometheus summary with request time percentiles in milliseconds (defaults to `[ 0.5, 0.9, 0.99 ]`)

 You can also opt out of either the Prometheus summary or histogram by passing in `{ metricTypes: ['httpRequestsSummary'] }`, `{ metricTypes: ['httpRequestsHistogram'] }` or `{ metricTypes: ['httpRequestsTotal'] }`.
 In addition you may also pass `{ accuracies: ['ms', 's'] }`.
 This can be useful if you need to migrate our dashboards from one accuracy to the other but can not afford to lose metric ingestion in the meantime.
 These two options should give fine enough control over what accuracy and metric types will be ingested in your Prometheus cluster.

+### GraphQL Timings (Apollo)

+- `graphql_parse_duration_seconds`: a Prometheus histogram with the request parse duration in seconds.
+- `graphql_validation_duration_seconds`: a Prometheus histogram with the request validation duration in seconds.
+- `graphql_resolve_field_duration_seconds`: a Prometheus histogram with the field resolving duration in seconds.
+- `graphql_request_duration_seconds`: a Prometheus histogram with the request duration in seconds.
+- `graphql_errors_total`: a Prometheus counter with the errors occurred during parsing, validation or field resolving.

+In addition with each GraphQL request metric the following default labels are measured: `operation_name` and `field_name`.
+For errors a `phase` label is present.

 ### `@promster/express`